-Amazon Virtual Private Cloud (VPC) - a virtual network dedicated to the AWS account was also deployed.
-Logically isolated from other virtual networks in the AWS Cloud, VPC enables Education.com to launch AWS resources into a pre-defined virtual network that closely resembles a traditional network in a data center.
+Amazon Virtual Private Cloud (VPC) is a virtual network dedicated to the AWS account, and was also deployed.
+Logically isolated from other virtual networks in the AWS Cloud, VPC enables Education.com to launch AWS resources into a predefined virtual network that closely resembles a traditional network in a data center.
 The VPC infrastructure and its managed services are provisioned with Terraform, a tool for building, changing, and versioning.

 Amazon Elastic File System (EFS) provides easy to use, scalable file storage for Amazon EC2 instances in the AWS Cloud.
 With EFS, storage capacity is elastic, growing and shrinking automatically as files are added and removed, so applications have the storage they need anytime.

-For CI/CD, Jenkins was used with AWS CodeDeploy to deploy and configure applications on Amazon Elastic Compute Cloud (EC2) instances.
+For CI/CD, ClearScale used Jenkins with AWS CodeDeploy to deploy and configure applications on Amazon Elastic Compute Cloud (EC2) instances.
 EC2 is a web service that provides secure, resizable web-scale cloud computing.
 CodeDeploy is tightly integrated with AWS Auto Scaling to eliminate delays between starting new nodes and deploying applications.

-Each application tier is based on custom Amazon Machine Images (AMIs) built with Packer, an open source tool for creating identical MIs for multiple platforms from a single source configuration.
+Each application tier is based on custom Amazon Machine Images (AMIs) built with Packer, an open-source tool for creating identical MIs for multiple platforms from a single source configuration.
 More intensive tasks — such as OS updates, installing base software dependencies, and others — are devoted to AMIs in order to decrease deployment time.
-Less intensive tasks, such as application-specific OS tuning, deploying and configuring application build, and more, are performed in CI by CodeDeploy.
+Less intensive tasks, such as application-specific OS tuning, deploying, configuring application build, and more, are performed in CI by CodeDeploy.

 Application Programming Interfaces (APIs) are launched behind the application load balancer in AWS AutoScaling, scaling up and down policies in private subnets.
 Each API is deployed from CodeDeploy source bundles prepared by Jenkins, and applications have mounted EFS storage.